 Mexico sent 25,000 troops to Acapulco after Hurricane Otis.
 But it hasn't stopped the violence

-The Mexican government has sent 25,000 troops to Acapulco after the resort was hit by Hurricane Otis on Oct.
-25
+The Mexican government sent 25,000 troops after Hurricane Otis hit on Oct.
+25.

 MEXICO CITY -- The Mexican government sent 25,000 troops to Acapulco after the resort was hit by Hurricane Otis on Oct.
 25, but apparently that hasn’t stopped the violence this week.